Blog

 The pros of the coworking business model

-• Straightforward and accessible: the business model is fairly straightforward, with one just needing a space and some furniture to get started.
+• Straightforward and accessible: the business model is straightforward, needing just space and furniture to get started

-• Addresses a growing need: coworking is growing in popularity, making it an attractive business venture for many aspiring entrepreneurs.
+• Addresses a growing need: coworking is growing in popularity, making it an attractive business venture for aspiring entrepreneurs

 The cons of the coworking business model